kyuhi/yoda.vim/README.md

 - I want to use multi-byte string in code.
 - My VIM compiled with +python3.
 - clang_complete does not support ignorecase completon.
-- YouCompleteMe forces fuzzy completion, I want just use clang's completion engine.
+- YouCompleteMe forces fuzzy completion, but I want just use clang's completion engine.
 - Many of the completion plug-ins with the similar settings like popupmenu, preview window, etc. This causes too long `.vimrc` and to spend time users to write similar settings.
 I think plug-ins should be compatible with VIM's option,